How many people are at Under After?

 What type of work do you do?

 Naming & Brand Strategy, Visual Identity Design, Art Direction, UX & Product Strategy, and Digital Product Design.
 I also consult and advise, usually for Digital Product Direction and Management.
-Check out the work section to get a sense of the range of my recent projects.
+View my recent work.

 How do I contact you?